News article

-A new study by GRIDSERVE found 81% of people can hear road noise from their house with one in seven completely unable to escape the rumble.
+A study by GRIDSERVE found 81% of people can hear traffic noise from their house with one in seven completely unable to escape the rumble.

-A third of people said they are losing sleep because of loud night-time traffic, a fifth said the issue was impacting their mental health, while some even reported that their house regularly shakes due to heavy traffic.
-The excess road noise is forcing people to keep windows shut, play music or use ear plugs or ear defenders.
+A third of people said they are losing sleep because of loud night-time traffic, a fifth said the background noise was impacting their mental health, while some even reported that their house regularly shakes due to heavy traffic.
+The excess road noise pollution is forcing people to keep windows shut, play music or use ear plugs or ear defenders.

 The World Health Organisation (WHO) reports around 40% of adults in Europe are exposed to long-term average noise levels about 55 decibels (dB).